'Not Enough Time': Census Workers Fear Rushing Count Could Botch Results

 The last-minute pivot has also raised concerns about the reliability of the count's results for Chris Mihm, managing director of the strategic issues team at the Government Accountability Office.
 The federal watchdog agency has kept the 2020 census on its list of "high risk" government projects since 2017.

-Mihm says Census Bureau officials told the GAO that they were given "hours rather than days or weeks" to revise their plans to finish counting by the end of September.
+Mihm said Census Bureau officials told the GAO that they were given "hours rather than days or weeks" to revise their plans to finish counting by the end of September.

-"Each census has generally been an improvement in terms of the quality and completeness over the preceding census," Mihm adds.
+"Each census has generally been an improvement in terms of the quality and completeness over the preceding census," Mihm added.
 "We run a very real risk this time of backsliding."